laanayabdrzak/laanayabdrzak.github.io/_posts/2016-04-02-Android-Performances-Impoving-App-Quality.md

 ## Patterns to avoid bad performance

-- Unnecessary invalidations that may trigger a cascade of invalidations.(GPU View Updates can help profiling)
+- Avoid unnecessary invalidations that may trigger a cascade of invalidations

-- RelativeLayouts in a high hierarchy level
+- Use RelativeLayouts in a high hierarchy level

-- Nested weights in LinearLayouts
+- Avoid Nested weights in LinearLayouts ( Cz each child needs to be measured twice)

-- Unnecessary overdraw

-- Customs views not properly made
+- Avoid Customs views not properly made

 - Avoid Creating Unnecessary Objects

-- Use Static Final For Constants
+- Use Static Final For Constants (static 15%-20% faster)

+- Primitives (Integer vs Float 2x slower)

-- Avoid Internal Getters/Setters
+- Avoid Internal Getters/Setters (direct field access 3x faster)

 - Use Enhanced For Loop Syntax

 - Consider Package Instead of Private Access with Private Inner Classes

 - Avoid Using Floating-Point

-- Know and Use the Libraries

 - Use Native Methods Carefully